Topics covered in this article:

 The Dolby Atmos Music Panner Template

-The Dolby Atmos Music Panner plug-in installer has optional AAX, VST, and AU components and comes with a templates for Pro Tools, Ableton Live, Logic, and Nuendo.
-There is a companion .pio I/O setup that can be installed along with the Pro Tools template.
+The Dolby Atmos Music Panner plug-in templates are available from Dolby Customer.
+There is a companion .pio I/O setup that can be installed along with the Dolby Atmos Renderer.
 The Pro Tools template has 64 outputs defined:

 - 16 mono tracks with the Dolby Atmos Music Panner plug-in inserted.